cristinacolpos/PELA-blocks/README.md

 3. Print two 4x4 blocks with your selected values and confirm a good fit to each other and real PELA.

+## Backing Up Your Calibration Files ##

+If you later update the PELA-blocks project to a newer version, you risk overwirting and loosing your calibration customizations.
+The simplest solution is to create a backup copy those settings.

+1. `cd PELA-Blocks`
+1. `cp PELA-parameters.scad ../PELA-parameters-backup.scad`
+1. `cp PELA-print-parameters.scad ../PELA-print-parameters-backup.scad`

 ## PELA-compatible Part Designs ##